 One term that is synonymous with Fannie and Freddie is the "conforming limit".
 Conforming means the loan amount meets their guidelines and max loan limits.
 There are 2 categories:

-Most counties in the immediate Bay Area qualify for both of these limits except for Sonoma County, set at $554,300 on the High Balance.
+Most counties in the immediate Bay Area qualify for both of these limits except for Sonoma County.
 Any loan amount higher than these limits are categorized as a Jumbo or Portfolio loan where rates can be higher, guidelines are tougher, and credit scores need to be higher.

 Multi-Unit Max Limits: